 Site Features

-- Infrastructure: Industrial buildings, machines, warehouses.
+- Infrastructure: Industrial buildings, machinery, warehouses.

 - Access: Some areas are legally accessible, others require discretion.

-- Photography: Capturing 19th century industrial architecture and machine details.
+- Photography: Capturing 19th-century industrial architecture and machine details.

 2: The Aincourt Sanatorium

-The Aincourt Sanatorium , although partially used for other purposes, retains abandoned areas that are fascinating for urban explorers.
+The Aincourt sanatorium , although partially used for other purposes, retains abandoned areas that are fascinating for urban explorers.

 Site Features